 The Oxford comma is, like I said, the human element in writing.
-I say human because humanity is messy, crazy, beautiful, and awesome.
-Our lives are bizarre messes on the canvas of the world and each piece completely different from one another.
+I use the word human because humanity is messy, crazy, beautiful, and awesome.
+Our lives are bizarre messes on the canvas of the world, and each piece is different from one another.
 We should be embracing this mess rather than suppress it, and that’s what the Oxford comma does, it allows humanity to appear on the page.

 Granted, in the 17th and 18th centuries, grammar and punctuation usage was out of control (See The Life and Opinions of Tristram Shandy, Gentleman).
 Through the years we have figured out the proper use of punctuation and have paired that down into the simple and elegant forms we have today.
 The Oxford comma is one of the last outlandish punctuation’s out there.

 Why outlandish?
-Because it is technically true that you do not need it.
+It is technically correct that you do not need the Oxford comma.
 It is a flourish.
 An extra keystroke that is unneeded in today’s world of foodie blogs and unchecked facts that circulate as news.

-Just because something is technically true doesn’t make it correct, at least in writing, in science not so much.
-The beauty of writing is knowing the rules so well that you can break them in tiny pieces and watch those who love rules cry.
+Just because something is technically correct doesn’t make it right, at least in writing, in science not so much.
+The beauty of writing is knowing the rules so well that you can break them into tiny pieces and watch those who love rules cry.